OfLiberty/pacannabis.guide/docs/guide/README.md

 In order to contribute content you will need a [Github account](https://github.com/).

+Navigate to [our repository](https://github.com/OfLiberty/pacannabis.guide).
+Either <i class="fas fa-eye"></i> watch or <i class="fas fa-star"></i> star or both to keep up to date with changes.

-Then browse while on the guide and click the "Help us improve this page!" link at the bottom of the page.
+While browsing the guide, click "Help us improve this page!" link at the bottom of the page.
 You'll be brought to a page that is [markdown editable](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Once finished, you may commit your changes as a new branch for review.